rtcharity/resources.eahub.org/content/events/intro.md

 <a name="Introductory Talks"></a>
 # Introductory Talks

 The links provide slides and a suggested script for an EA talk.
-It is recommended that you also add in personal information about what drew you to EA, and how these ideas affected you.
+It is recommended that you modify these scripts to add in personal information about what drew you to EA, and how you are applying these ideas to your own life.

 * <a target="_blank" href="https://drive.google.com/drive/folders/1u2SHkoo_Ns-OkzOj897Z6mPMkDmHkGmT?usp=sharing">Eric Gastfiriend's introduction to EA</a> (16 minutes).
 This was used as a guest lecture in a Rationality class.